The Walt Disney Family Museum

 Glen Keane worked on a lot of my personal favorites, including “The Little Mermaid” “Beauty and the Beast” “Aladdin” and “Tangled.”
 That exhibit is located downstairs in the main building.

 The “Nine Old Men” exhibit is located behind the main building in a separate building, which was huge!
 I hardly had time to take it all in, but I walked away with a free flip book that my kids all enjoyed.
 They had no idea how similar animation is to stop motion photography.
 When they saw it in the form of a flip book, it all started to make sense.

-In addition to the special exhibits, there is a schedule posted each day that includes talks (which are included in the admission price).
+In addition to the special exhibits and special events, there is a schedule posted each day that includes talks (which are included in the admission price).
 There are also field trip opportunities and classes.
 Find out more here: Education

 Ticket Options and Special Prices